DevelopersGuild/zombie-ninja-attack-craft/Assets/NGUI/ReadMe - 3.6.8.txt

 3.2.1 (previously 3.0.7 f1)
 - NEW: Further improved the layout system's presentation, making it less daunting.
 - NEW: Enabling anchoring will automatically anchor to the first parent by default.
-- NEW: It's now possible to automatically anchor to the mid-points (sides, center).
+- NEW: It's now possible to automatically anchor to the mid-Coins (sides, center).
 - NEW: Made it possible to move and scale anchored widgets.
 - FIX: Rotating a widget should no longer hide its side handles.
 - FIX: Mobile keyboard will now have the multi-line option.